SagarSDagdu/DuckChase/README.md

 ## Installation

 1. Clone the repository
-2. Open `DuckRipples.xcodeproj` in Xcode
+2. Open `DuckChase.xcodeproj` in Xcode
 3. Build and run on a device or simulator

 ## Usage